fadhilkholaf/fadhilkholaf/README.md

 ### Hello, I'm Fadhil
-Software engineer
+Software engineer, information systems student.

 ### About Me
-I like to write a code using TypeScript and Go
+I like to write a code using TypeScript and Go.

+### I Do
+Writing code and some engineering logic!

 ### Interest
-Writing code and do some engineering logic!
+- Low level programming
+- AI engineering
+- Performance critical program
+- Computational mathematics

 ![gopher dancing](./dancing-gopher.gif)